Ant0On/Ant0On/README.md

 ### Hi there 👋

-I am Antoni and I'm student of the Polish Japanese Academy of Computer Techniques.
+I am Antoni and I'm graduate of the Polish Japanese Academy of Computer Techniques.

 <!--
 **Ant0On/Ant0On** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.